mehulagg/gitlab/doc/user/packages/workflows/project_registry.md

 [create your Conan package](../conan_repository/index.md) using `conan create . foo+bar+my-proj/channel`.
 `channel` is your package channel (such as `stable` or `beta`).

-After your package is created, you are ready to [publish your package](../conan_repository/index.md#publish-a-conan-package), depending on your final package recipe.
+After you create your package, you're ready to [publish your package](../conan_repository/index.md#publish-a-conan-package), depending on your final package recipe.
 For example:

 ```shell